 Delegation vs Micromanagement: Finding the Right Balance

 When we talk about leadership, we often focus on strategies, goals, and outcomes.
 But what if we dive deeper?
 What happens in our brains when we lead and when we're led?
-This is where neuroscience comes in, offering insights that can transform our approach to leadership.

 Every leadership style triggers specific neural responses.
 For instance, when a leader delegates effectively, it can foster a sense of trust and autonomy in team members.
 Neurologically, this activates regions associated with motivation and reward.
 On the flip side, micromanagement can trigger stress responses, leading to a decrease in creativity and problem-solving abilities.